Monday, December 07, 2015

 § § §

 Update (August 4, 2016): Toni Huber of Berlin, a Tibetologist and anthropologist working in the areas of Eastern Bhutan and Arunachal Pradesh for years now, has found a new understanding of the manuscript that he presented in the Bergen seminar of the IATS not long ago.
 The title was “Slungs, Slungs-ma, Sha-slungs: Notes on the Cultural History of an Obscure Ritual Structure.”
-According to him, the rectos of the manuscript contains text of a sha-slungs ritual, intended for the safekeeping of new lives within the terrestrial wilderness, while the flipsides, the versos, have text on ste'u ritual, devoted to bringing new lives down to earth.
+According to him, the rectos of the manuscript contain text of a sha-slungs ritual, intended for the safekeeping of new lives within the terrestrial wilderness, while the flipsides, the versos, have text on ste'u ritual, devoted to bringing new lives down to earth.
 For the syllable slungs (I not-very-confidently translated it as zone), he prefers to translate stronghold, or way-station.
-In his new reading, neither ritual text is exactly of a funerary nature, but might be described nevertheless as concerned with post-mortem rituals, rituals more about enhancing life and prosperity than about death.
+In his new reading, neither ritual text is exactly of a funerary nature, but might be described nevertheless as concerned with post-mortem rituals, rituals more about enhancing life and prosperity for the community in general than about death or about the destiny of the deceased.
 We eagerly await Toni’s upcoming articles and books and the discussion that is bound to ensue.

 The original is in the Hermitage Museum, or on loan to the